Fall 2024 Conference Agenda

 Level M4

-11:00 am – 12:30 pmQuality on FHIR: the Movement to Digital Measurement
+11:00 am – 12:30 pmQuality on FHIR: The Movement to Digital Measurement

 Chair: Megan Reyna, Advocate Health